By Melinda Maldonado

 Dean Khaled was early the day things didn’t go as planned.
 The lights were off in the classroom where he teaches French every Saturday.
-Then he saw some movement inside that dark room – and a group of men burst out on a mission: to distract Khaled and stop him from setting foot in the classroom.
+Then he saw some movement inside that dark room – and a group of men bursts out on a mission: to distract Khaled and stop him from setting foot in the classroom.

-Khaled’s students had surprised him with a birthday party – complete with cake, card and homemade food.
+Khaled’s students had surprised him with a birthday party – complete with cake, cards, and homemade food.
 “One student actually cooked a chicken pie,” he said, pulling out a smartphone to show pictures of his birthday surprise this year.

 The party is a sign of the bond he’s built with his group at the Mennonite New Life Centre’s French program over the last two years.
 “They’re not students, but friends,” he said.

 Khaled has enjoyed meeting students from so many different backgrounds.
 “I had a psychologist, a lawyer, teachers, journalists, doctors,” he said.

 He’s used the diversity of his students to turn the classroom into a multicultural learning space – and worked student presentations on their countries of origin into the curriculum.
 “I never knew things about Sri Lanka, Colombia, Chile,” he said.

 Khaled was born in Beirut, Lebanon, and grew up speaking French, English, and Arabic.
 “We joke that you say ‘Hi, keefak, çava,’” he said of Lebanon, a former French colony.
 After finishing a master’s degree in his home country, he spent eight years working as a marketing consultant in Kuwait and Qatar.
 When he was ready for a change in 2010, he moved to Toronto.

 A visit to the YMCA in September 2010 led him to the MNLCT’s French program.
 He wanted to brush up on the language he’d studied for most of his life and was struck by the welcoming environment.
 “You come here, you feel so comfortable,” he said.